All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 At what stage of kidney disease should semaglutide be started?

 The FLOW trial enrolled patients with eGFR 25 to 75 mL/min/1.73 m2, corresponding to CKD stages 2 through 4.
 Earlier intervention is generally associated with better preservation of kidney function.
-If you have diabetes and any evidence of kidney disease (elevated albuminuria or reduced eGFR), discussing semaglutide with your physician is appropriate. physician consultation
+If you have diabetes and any evidence of kidney disease (improved albuminuria or reduced eGFR), discussing semaglutide with your physician is appropriate. physician consultation

 Can semaglutide be combined with SGLT2 inhibitors for kidney protection?